Friday, February 9, 2018

 Secret Son by Laila Lalami

 Neither can Youssef's real father, Nebil Amrani, block out the knowledge that he has a son.
-On discovering he'd impregated his pregnant wife's maid, he'd let Rachida go, assuming she'd obey his instructions to have an abortion.
+On discovering he'd impregated his pregnant wife's maid, he had fired Rachida, assuming she'd obey his instructions to have an abortion.

 For Nebil's daughter Amal, the news that she has a brother is almost as upsetting as her parents' demands that she return home to Morocco.
 Once she's completed her degree in America, they expect her to leave her American boy friend to return "home."
 Torn between cultures, loves and loyalties, Amal seeks out her brother, only to have access blocked by another wall of lies.

 For 19-year-old Youssef, the shocking revelation that his father is alive proves too much.
 Which parent should he choose?
 How can he abandon the mother who has sacrificed so much to give him a good life to follow the wealthy father who seems thrilled to learn he has a son?

 Forced into a series of false choices, Youssef is alienated from the life he knew Before.
 Bewildered, unemployed, and powerless, he falls into despair.
 He had wanted to be an actor since childhood.
 Yet until it is too late, he he has no idea of the ghastly role he is manipulated into playing, nor the dreadful drama that will come After.